strongqa/docs.howitzer-framework.io/docs/README.md

 ### Interacting with an iframe's contents:

-Since an iframe contains a fully fledged Howitzer::Web::Page, you are able to interact with the elements and sections defined within it.
-Due to capybara internals it is necessary to pass a block to the iframe instead of simply calling methods on it; the block argument is the Howitzer::Web::Page that represents the iframe's contents.
+Since an iframe contains a fully fledged Howitzer<span>::Web</span>::Page, you are able to interact with the elements and sections defined within it.
+Due to capybara internals it is necessary to pass a block to the iframe instead of simply calling methods on it; the block argument is the Howitzer<span>::Web</span>::Page that represents the iframe's contents.
 For example:

-<pre><code class="language-ruby">
-# Howitzer::Web::Page representing the iframe
+<pre><code class="language-ruby"># Howitzer::Web::Page representing the iframe
 class LoginPage < Howitzer::Web::Page
   element :username, "input.username"
   element :password, "input.password"